Immigration

 StatusAbsence flexibility

-Permanent residenceWider absence tolerance and more stable status
+Permanent residenceWider absence tolerance and more stable status, but still not unlimited.

 Even with permanent residence, do not treat absence rules casually.
 Keep travel records and check the current legal limits before spending long periods outside Portugal.